What to Expect

 There are four levels of hospice care.
 The level of care is highly determined by the patients’ conditions.
 The physician and hospice nurse authorize the changes in the level of care.

 There’s no out-of-pocket expense, and all medications & equipment related to the terminal diagnosis are covered.

 The four levels of hospice care are:

 Routine Home Care

-Routine home care is provided by compassionate hospice professional in the San Diego area, in the patient’s place of residence.
+Routine home care is provided by compassionate hospice professionals in the San Diego area in the patient’s place of residence.
 The care is delivered by specially trained medical staff, spiritual and social work professionals, and volunteers.
 Assistance with pain management, skilled nursing care, and symptom management are provided.
 The interdisciplinary hospice team coordinates care with the patient and family.

 We will collaborate with your primary caregivers to ensure the patient and family are comfortable and at peace.

 If the patient’s symptoms are out of control, Continuous Care will be initiated.
 Continuous Care is provided by our hospice team for several hours a day, up to 24 hours a day, until the crisis is resolved.
 The hospice nurse will assist in determining when continuous care is needed.

 - Continuous Care is initiated when symptoms such as pain, anxiety, and respiratory distress are out of control, and bedside support is necessary to control these symptoms.